tanchu/cv/README.md

 Jaroslav Barov
 ___

  I have worked as a frontend developer for almost 8 years.
 I worked for almost 6.5 years in Headhunter - a leading online recruitment platform in Russia (Top 10 Tech companies of Russia).
 I gained considerable experience in developing complex user interfaces, including accessibility, and participated in the development of a design system.
+ Ready for relocation.

 ## Contact information